SaltiestSyrup/ArchipelagoRW/worlds/rain_world/docs/checks_en.md

 | The Friend        | Any         | Access to one lizard                                                                                                                      |
 | The Wanderer      | Any         | Access to every story region for the given slugcat; each individual pip is also a check                                                   |

-The remaining seven passages can only be earned after The Survivor has been earned:
+The remaining seven passages require The Survivor unless `Passage progress without Survivor` is `bypassed`:

 | Passage       | Eligibility                                             | Requirements                                                                                                                                                                                |
 |---------------|---------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|